-The Eastern Phoebe in Wisconsin mostly insects and some berries.
-Insects make up great majority of their diet; included are many small wasps, bees, beetles, grasshoppers, and others.
-The bird is part of the flycatcher family and can catch the flying insects right in the air.
+The Eastern Phoebe mostly insects and some berries.
+Insects make up the great majority of their diet; included are many mosquitos, gnats, flies, small wasps, bees, beetles, grasshoppers, and others.
+The bird is part of the flycatcher family and can catch flying insects right in the air.
 Small fruits and berries are eaten often during the cooler months or when hanging out along creek beds that have berry trees and bushes.

-Since the bird’s nest near humans they are not as afraid of human contact it seems.
+Since the bird’s nest is near humans, they are not as afraid of human contact as it seems.
 They will come pretty close to humans while collecting nesting materials.
-Don’t get me wrong, they are afraid of you; but don’t mind sharing space.
+Don’t get me wrong, they are afraid of you, but don’t mind sharing space.